PACT — Protocol for Agent Constitutional Trust

 Why mandates, not just API keys

 API keys authenticate the agent.
 They do not bound what the agent can spend.
 An agent with a working key plus a buggy retry loop could drain a budget overnight before anyone notices.
+A PACT mandate is a separate, narrower authorization:- Signed by the grantor (the human principal or their key-management service)

 - Scoped to a specific grantee (the agent identity)